r-dube/pickingflowers/tibet.md

 ### Exfiltration and maintaining persistence
 The various intrusions described above aim to exfiltrate data from the device/computer (emails, documents, contact lists) and maintain persistence on the breached device/computer to enable future exfiltration.

-In the cases where malware is installed on the device or computer, the malware typically connects back to a command-and-control server under the control of the Chinese attackers.
+In the cases where malware is installed on a computer or cell-phone, the malware typically connects back to a command-and-control server under the control of the Chinese attackers.
 Periodically, the command-and-control server instructs the malware to send back new data.
 Persistence is typically maintained by starting up the malware every time the computer is rebooted.
 Such persistence is more challenging for the attacker to engineer for cell phones (particularly those running iOS).